-If you've registered branches or divisions of your business separately, the parent body can cancel the separate registration of any of the branches at any time.
-You can do this in myIR by selecting "Cease GST registration" under Manage GST Registration in the Activity Centre.
+If you've registered branches or divisions of your business separately, the parent body can cancel the separate registration of any of the branches at any time in myIR.

 After cancellation, the parent body must account for GST and be responsible for all of the branches' taxable activities.

 If you cancel the parent body's GST registration, the separate GST registrations of the branches will be cancelled automatically.

 We'll send you confirmation once your registration has been cancelled.

 Your final GST return must include all taxable goods and services up to the cancellation date.

 If you're keeping assets, either for private use or for use in another business, you'll need to make an adjustment in your final GST return.